HomeGuidesBusiness Tax in Germany — Complete Corporate Taxation Guide 2026

 The Three Main Corporate Taxes

-German companies face three major taxes: Körperschaftsteuer (corporate income tax at 15%), Gewerbesteuer (trade tax at ~14–17%, varies by city), and Umsatzsteuer (VAT at 19% — generally neutral as input tax is recoverable).
+German companies face three major taxes: Körperschaftsteuer (corporate income tax at 15% under KStG), Gewerbesteuer (trade tax at ~14–17%, set by each municipality under GewStG), and Umsatzsteuer (VAT at 19% under UStG — generally neutral as input tax is recoverable).
+The combined effective corporate tax rate is 28–33% depending on where the company is registered.
+The Solidaritätszuschlag of 5.5% on top of KSt was NOT abolished for corporations in 2021 — it still applies, adding 0.825% to the rate.

 TaxRateLegal BasisApplies To